 May 19, 2022

 Most businesses have undergone some form of digital transformation over the last two years simply to remain afloat.
 This has typically involved a total shift to the cloud, the relocation of inhouse comms rooms to co-location facilities, or incorporating remote login functionality into core IT systems to support home/hybrid working.
+This also boosted the demand for cloud computing courses.
 Whilst 5G, all fibre broadband and cloud computing have been gaining traction for a while, the pandemic has given agile working a turbocharge.
 This change has resulting in businesses relocating to smaller premises with flexible, more appealing leasing contracts.
 Hybrid working has also affected many internal departments, none more so than procurement which has been totally transformed

 The procurement role has progressed from simply sourcing physical assets on behalf of different stakeholders for the best possible price to leveraging IoT, cloud computing and asset management technologies to streamline processes, and offer greater insight into product lifecycles for efficiency reasons, so the associated cost savings can be reinvested into the business.
 The bigger challenge for procurement officers therefore is ensuring an organisation does not become burdened with second-rate telecoms, cloud and cabling providers that cannot maintain competitive price points.